ElyOshri/Touch-Portal-WakeOnLan-Plugin/README.md

 * Make Sure That Your AntiVirus Doesnt Block The Plugin (its a bug with the convertor i use)

+## Plugin Settings

+* Enable Log: If You Want To Troubleshoot This Would Create A Log("On" or "Off") .
+* Enable Auto Update: If You Want The Plugin To Search For A New Version Every Time It Starts("On" or "Off")

 Any Donations are welcome at www.paypal.me/ElyOshri